TongChengxuan/CAMI2/README.md

 -v /path/to/output/:/outdata/ \
 -i -t cami2019 python /SCRIPT/start_pipeline.py -d strain_madness -co yes

+/path/to/store/longreads/ \
+/path/to/store/shortreads/ \
+path/to/output/ \
-/path/to/store/longreads/ and /path/to/store/shortreads/ should be created and emptied before running the pipeline
+should be created and emptied before running the pipeline